stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 There are a few different approaches to choosing which tech a consulting firm should embrace.
 I'm a fan of these two:

-### 1 - pick sector-agnostic tech that is easy to learn and will generate high-value consulting work
+### 1 - pick sector-agnostic tech that is easy to learn and will generate high-value consulting

 Aside from outsourcing and industry restructures, there is no better way to drive consulting revenue than assisting clients on their journey to _adopt and evolve new technology_.
 That strategy fuelled the first phase of Accenture's market leading growth.